keu/docs/software/kubepodoperator.md

     )
 ```

-In the example above, we define resources by building the following `V1ResourceRequirements` object:
+In the example above, the resources are defined by building the following `V1ResourceRequirements` object:

 ```python
 from kubernetes.client import models as k8s